HR jobs are becoming increasingly difficult, as there are more and more responsibilities that fall onto this department.

 5) Project management tools

 Finally, HR staff can also use project management tools.
 Clearly, they would not use them in the same fashion as project managers (to delegate tasks) but they can use them to track productivity or the quality of performance with other employees.
+This is especially pertinent for organisations who offer a results oriented work environment (ROWE).

 The real beauty of project management tools is that they can be used for online collaboration where employees can effectively communicate and receive relevant and work related updates.